-An internal investigation should be initiated in case of (plausible and sufficient) indication of criminal activities affecting, or in connection with, an entity's business.
-According to recent studies by PwC (2018), 39 per cent of the respondents (listed and non-listed enterprises) experienced fraud within the last 24 months, with more than 12 per cent stating that they did not know whether their organisation had been a victim of fraud in this period.
-If criminal activities primarily affect the enterprise internally (eg, in case of internal fraud, mobbing or sexual harassment allegations), a company is often not interested in initiating a public prosecution.
+An internal investigation should be initiated in the event of (plausible and sufficient) indication of criminal activities affecting, or in connection with, an entity's business.
+According to recent studies by PwC (2020), 47 per cent of the respondent companies on a global level experienced fraud in the past 24 months, and on average six frauds were reported per company.

+In Switzerland (based on a 2018 PwC study), 39 per cent of the respondents (listed and nonlisted enterprises) experienced fraud within the past 24 months, with more than 12 per cent stating they did not know whether their organisation had been a victim of fraud in this period.

+If criminal activities primarily affect the enterprise internally (eg, in the case of internal fraud, mobbing or sexual harassment allegations), the company is often not interested in initiating a public prosecution.
 Even if the criminals are outside the company that suffers the damage, the company often does not involve public authorities as it may feel threatened by risks to its reputation.

-Companies should also consider initiating an internal investigation in case of (alleged) material non-compliance with internal or external rules and policies.
+Companies must also consider initiating an internal investigation in the event of (alleged) material non-compliance with internal or external rules and policies.
 For regulated financial institutions, the threshold for initiating an internal investigation is generally lower than for non-regulated entities.
 The Swiss Financial Markets Supervisory Authority (FINMA) generally expects financial institutions to investigate significant incidents in appropriate detail and to assess the robustness of internal processes and policies.

-Furthermore, FINMA may also formally request a financial institution to conduct an internal investigation and produce a report to FINMA as part of its ongoing supervision to ensure that the institution continues to meet its licensing requirements at all times.
+FINMA may also formally request a financial institution to conduct an internal investigation and produce a report to FINMA as part of its ongoing supervision to ensure that the institution meets its licensing requirements at all times.
 FINMA may also directly mandate an investigation.
-In this event, FINMA would typically instruct an independent third party (normally a law firm or audit firm) to conduct the investigation and to prepare a report to the regulator.
-Notably, the costs of such internal investigation (which can be considerable) generally have to be borne by the investigated entity itself.
+In this event, it would typically instruct an independent third party (normally a law firm or an audit firm) to conduct the investigation and to prepare a report to the regulator.
+The costs of such internal investigation (which can be considerable) must generally be borne by the investigated entity.

-Internal investigations may also be triggered by investigations or inquiries of other governmental or regulatory authorities (such as tax or competition authorities) in order to determine the risks for and the defence strategy of the company investigated.
+Internal investigations may also be triggered by investigations or enquiries of other government or regulatory authorities (such as tax or competition authorities) to determine the risks for and the defence strategy of the company investigated.